FortiGate

 s3-1-w.amazonaws.com

-If Wireshark is run on the client machine and the DNS reply for s3-1-w.amazonaws.com is checked, the ttl would be 5 seconds or less.
+If Wireshark runs on the client machine and the DNS reply for s3-1-w.amazonaws.com is checked, the TTL would be 5 seconds or less.

-But starting from 7.2.1, this hard-coded timer can now be modified so that FortiGate can re-query the FQDN more frequently.
+Before v7.2.1, there was a hard-coded minimal FQDN re-query interval of 60 seconds, but starting from v7.2.1, this hard-coded timer can now be modified so that FortiGate can re-query the FQDN more frequently.

 Solution